devstardude/Drum-Beatz/README.md

 ### Why I Made This App 👨‍💻
 ---
-I made this app during my Initial days of learning Web development.
+I made this app during my Initial days of learning Web development. <br/>
-This simple project helped me to apply my basic frontend knowledge into a working app.
+This simple project helped me to apply my basic frontend knowledge into a working app.<br/>
 Also It helped me to overcome my second thoughts of getting into Web Development.

 ### Technology Stack